-60% Practical - (30% Group Performance and 30% Individual Choice project, see table below)
+• 60% Practical - (30% Group Performance)

-Individual Project Choices Requirements Critical Analysis - Director's Folio This project comprises a folio of work based on one of the texts listed on the current Design/Critical Analysis text list.
-Critical Analysis - Portfolio of Theatre Criticism This project comprises four reviews of live theatre performances attended during the HSC course.
-Critical Analysis - Applied Research Project This project will take the form of a structured report on the results of an investigative research.
-Design - Costume This project includes costume renderings and supporting materials based on one of the texts listed on the current Design/Critical Analysis text list.
-Design - Lighting This project includes lighting plans and supporting materials based on one of the texts listed on the current Design/Critical Analysis text list.
-Design - Promotion and Program This project includes the development of a poster, program and promotional materials based on one of the texts listed on the current Design/Critical Analysis text list.
-Design - Set This project includes the development of a three-dimensional model, plans and supporting materials based on one of the texts listed on the current Design/Critical Analysis text list.
-Performance This project involves the development of a solo performance.
-Scriptwriting This project involves the development of a script for a complete play for live performance.
-Video Drama This project involves the development of a short video drama which is a narrative developed by the student.
+Design - Promotion and Program The development of a poster, program and promotional materials based on one of the texts listed on the current Design/Critical Analysis text list.
+Design - Set The development of a three-dimensional model, plans and supporting materials based on one of the texts listed on the current Design/Critical Analysis text list.
+Performance - Monologue The development of a solo performance.
+Scriptwriting The development of a script for a complete play for live performance.
+Video Drama The development of a short video drama which is a narrative developed by the student.